Which is better to visit; Tokyo or Kyoto, when you are forced to prioritise one of them during your trip to Japan?

-I sincerely love both Tokyo and Kyoto and I think I have proven that they are both worthy of a victory in their own right.
+I sincerely love both Tokyo and Kyoto and I think that I have proven that they are both worthy of a victory in their own right.

-This simply came down to a case of personal preference and for me, as someone who has tried to live in 2 huge cities, and then opted to live in Chiang Mai – I prefer Kyoto’s smaller size, how it’s held onto its traditional culture, and the more concentrated green/nature edged it.
+This simply came down to a case of personal preference and for me, as someone who has tried to live in 2 huge cities, and then opted to live in relatively small Chiang Mai – I prefer Kyoto’s smaller size, how it’s held onto its traditional culture, and the more concentrated green/nature edged it.